zanppa/hoverboard-firmware/Docs/datalogger.md

 The lowest bit tells whether to transfer the first 4 or last 4 sampled variables.
 I.e. reading address 0 results in the first 4 channels and address 1 the last 4 channels.
 For this reason you need to read addresses up to two times the number of samples.

+If `DATALOGGER_SAMPLES_AFTER` is defined, after 1st bit indicates that the datalogger has stopped, the address (bits 3...15) indicate the position after where the datalogger stopped writing in the ring buffer, i.e. it contains the offset of the oldest sample.
+Note that as the logger writes in reverse order, the address should be then decreased from this offset to read the values in order.

 ### Implementation
 The variables are configured in `Src/main.c` so that the pointers to the variables to be sampled are